 Turn off and unplug

+Talk to your kids about why electricity conservation is important.
+Walk around the house and point out any instances of electrical waste.
+Teach them to turn off lights when not in use.
 Share with your kids the need for switching off all electronics that are not being used – TVs, DVD players, computers.
-Same goes for the lighting in the house.
 This not only harms the environment, but also has negative effect on your electricity bill.

 Explain how opening a window is a great alternative to turning on the AC.
 Do not just talk about turning off electrical appliances, talk about the alternatives to electricity use such as solar power.